qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/tooltips.md

 > Note that the `Message` class is from the Brigadier library, which you will have to add as a dependency to your plugin.
 Information on how to do that can be found [here](https://github.com/Mojang/brigadier#installation).

-This is incredibly useful if you are using suggestions with custom objects, such as a plugin that has custom items.
+This is incredibly useful if you’re using suggestions with custom objects, such as a plugin that has custom items.

 ::::tip Example - Using <code>IStringTooltip</code> for custom items